suv9/Project-Repository-8086/README.md

 Personal repository to submit my individual assignment.

 ## Overview
-This is my personal repository to submit all my individual assignments that I do throughout this class.
+This is my personal repository to submit all my individual assignments that I do throughout the class _ISQA 8086_.
 >
 ## License information
 This project is licensed under the **GNU GENERAL PUBLIC LICENSE**
 See the License file for more details or [Click Here](https://github.com/suv9/Project-Repository-8086-/blob/master/LICENSE)

 >
+## Instructor
+Dr. Andrea Wiggins

 ## Contributors
-_Sujana Panta_
+Sujana Panta
 >
 ## List of files
 1. Data Entry Analysis